elastic/connectors-ruby/docs/RELEASING.md

 ## Unified release

-**MAJOR.MINOR.PATCH** should match the Elastic and Enterprise Search version it targets and the *BUILD* number should be set to **0** the day the Connectors release is created to be included with the Enterprise Search distribution.
+**MAJOR.MINOR.PATCH** should match the Elastic and Enterprise Search version it targets and the *BUILD* number should be set to **0** the day the Connector service release is created to be included with the Enterprise Search distribution.

 For example, when shipping for `8.1.2`, the version is `8.1.2.0`.

-To release Connectors:
+To release the connector service:

-- Set the VERSION file to the new/incremented version on the release branch
+1. Set the [VERSION](https://github.com/elastic/connectors-ruby/blob/main/VERSION) file to the new/incremented version on the release branch
-- Make sure all tests and linter pass with `make lint test`
+2. Make sure all tests and linter pass with `make lint test`
-- PR these changes to the appropriate Connectors release branch
+3. PR these changes to the appropriate connector service release branch
-- Run `make release`
+4. Run `make release_service release_utility`

-A Gem will be published to RubyGems: #TODO: change the name, what's gonna be the new gem, if any is needed? https://rubygems.org/gems/connectors.
+Two Gems will be published to RubyGems: [connectors_service](https://rubygems.org/gems/connectors_service) and [connectors_utility](https://rubygems.org/gems/connectors_utility)

 Take care of the branching (minor releases only):